Methamphetamine: The Most Misunderstood Drug?

 So

-you get the dopamine, but there's nobody listening on the other side or
+you get the dopamine, but there's nobody listening on the other side, or

+fewer receptors listening.
 So you don't get the same effect after a while, right?
+It's no longer like this roof,

 this incredible